kuttaineh/vid-dl/README.md

 _This repository is instruction, tutorial, and shortcuts._

-(written for the macOS platform; should work for GNU/Linux users as well.
-Windows instructions available if someone would like to fund the work.)
+(Written for the macOS platform; should work for GNU/Linux users as well.)
+[Windows instructions available if someone would like to fund the work.]

 ### Ever see something and think to yourself, ‘that won’t live long on the net.’